What People Experience From Abusive Debt Collectors

 Even if you are behind on the bills, you deserve to be treated with respect.
 Unfortunately some unscrupulous bill collectors cross the line and violate the rights of consumers.
 They seem to think that you will not take action against them — that you will succumb to unlawful threats and other forms of illegal activity.
 The law, however, is on your side if a collection agency, lender or debt collector uses abusive and unlawful tactics in an effort to get you to send in a payment.

 You need to understand what debt collectors can and cannot do.
-Since 1996, Minnillo & Jenkins CO.
-LPA has served as a trusted debt-relief and consumer protection law firm, providing strong representation and advocacy for Ohio and Kentucky residents who are struggling with debt.
+Since 1996, Minnillo Law Group Co., LPA has served as a trusted debt-relief and consumer protection law firm, providing strong representation and advocacy for Ohio and Kentucky residents who are struggling with debt.

 If bill collectors are violating your rights, our attorneys are here to help you fight back.
-To learn more about your rights and how we can help you get the relief you deserve, call Minnillo & Jenkins CO.
-LPA at +1-513-723-1600 to arrange a free consultation.
+To learn more about your rights and how we can help you get the relief you deserve, call Minnillo Law Group Co., LPA at +1-513-723-1600 to arrange a free consultation.

 Helping You Determine When Creditors and Collectors Go too Far